 Name of plan Core purpose and objectives of the plan Relation between the plan and the priorities or objectives of the IDP Electricity Generation and Distribution Plan Operational plan This plan supports the following priorities: excellence in basic services and mainstreaming basic services to informal settlements and backyarders.
-ADDITIONAL PLANS Annual IDP and Budget Time schedule Operational plan The plan relates to objective 5.1 which focuses operational sustainability.
-Definitions for the corporate scorecard To provide additional clarity on the corporate scorecard.
-The corporate scorecard is linked to each IDP SFA, all priorities and objectives.
+Resilience Strategy To ensure that Cape Town becomes stronger and better prepared for future challenges and help improve the way we prepare for and respond to these challenges.
+Being a resilient city ensures that Cape Town is able to survive and thrive in the event of possible challenges.
+The City adopts an approach to resilience that acknowledges Cape Town's interdependence on systems in other parts of the country and the rest of the world.
+This allows us to better prepare for risks and understand how stresses impact on the ability of the city to thrive in moments of shock.
+ADDITIONAL PLANS Annual IDP and Budget Time schedule Operational plan The plan relates to objective 5.1 which focuses on operational sustainability.
 Known plans, projects and programmes This pertains to known projects, plans and programmes to be implemented within the City by any other organ of state.
 Regulations, issued in terms of the Municipal Systems Act 32 of 2000, require that a municipality's IDP must at least identify all known projects, plans and programmes to be implemented within the municipality by any organ of state.
-Drought response An augmentation plan is design to protect existing water rights by replacing water used in new projects.
-This planning approach is aimed at ensuring that the City is adequately prepared to manage increasingly severe drought conditions as they intensify over time.
-Augmentation plans for the City due to the severe drought and subsequent water shortage will be ongoing until June 2022 to secure a diversified water supply.
-Disaster risk management is a core function in the City's service delivery mandate to align strategic objectives.

-ANNEXURE C - ORGANOGRAM AS PART OF THE ORGANISATIONAL DEVELOPMENT AND TRANSFORMATION PLAN
+ANNEXURE C - ORGANOGRAM AS PART OF THE ORGANISATIONAL DEVELOPMENT AND TRANSFORMATION PLAN (ODTP)